wp6304c623.png

 Disadvantages of new homes

 There are many more drawbacks than advantages to buying a new home.
 New homes are generally more expensive.
 New homes have smaller rooms, nearby social housing and are usually in high-density developments.
 This can mean a lack of parking, especially for visitors.
 Depending on when you buy, you will also be living on a building site for a period of time.
 The rear garden will also be bare and require planting.
+Why 75% of UK home buyers avoid any home built after 2001.

 All new homes have water meters, which depending on usage can be more expensive.
 New homes are also fitted with Condensing Boilers, which are prone to breakdown, have a short working life and are expensive to replace and repair.
 It is also generally agreed that new homes lack the character and style of older properties.
-Some developments are even built on low grade ‘brownfield’ land or land that may be at risk of flooding.
+Some developments are even built on low grade brownfield land or land that may be at risk of flooding.

 Living in a new home could actually be bad for your long term health Low levels of natural light, poor design and small living spaces can contribute to have a profound adverse effect on a person’s physical and mental health.